ds5110/git-intro/git.md

 * If all you're doing is cloning a public repo, then you don't need to worry about authentication.
 * To clone a private github repo or update any kind of repo, you'll need to authenticate.
 You have some choices:
   * You can type your github username and password
-    * This gets old fast.
+    * That gets old fast.
   * You have a couple choices for automating things...
     * [github authentication](https://docs.github.com/en/authentication) has an overview and additional links.
     * The two main choices are SSH and github's personal access tokens.
 I've used both.
 I recommend SSH keys.